 You do not need to heat on the stove, sway like Siphon or Moka, or prepare filter paper with many operations such as Pour-over, Chemex, or require more technical factors compared to Espresso or AeroPress.

-Thanks for a simple design, investing in a French Press is also much less costly than AeroPress or Siphon.
+Thanks to a simple design, investing in a French Press is also much less costly than AeroPress or Siphon.

 The users have no difficulties in controlling the factors.
 Therefore, the French Press is favored for enjoying coffee at home.